codeaholics/node-rdb-tools/README.md

 ## Parser

 The parser works as a Node "streams2" transformer.
-You feed it a stream of bytes (typically from `process.stdin` or a [file read stream](http://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options)), and it produces a stream of objects representing your keys and values (and other miscellaneous structural information about the
+You feed it a stream of bytes (typically from `process.stdin` or a [file read stream](http://nodejs.org/api/fs.html#fs_fs_createreadstream_path_options)), and it produces a stream of objects representing your keys and values (and other miscellaneous structural information about the file).

 ### Constructor options